-Writamvar Bugga works in IT project management for Transcend Digital and he sees transitioning his clients into digital marketing an important part of his job.
+Writamvar Bugga, a former technical project manager in IT, sees transitioning his clients into digital marketing as an important part of his job.

 “The client now says, ‘hey, I have a page on my website for loyalty rewards, which was included as part of the application development, so let’s get that going,” says Bugga.

 It’s a great marketing idea and at the same time, it’s a beast!
 So scope management becomes a really big part of my job as I start developing marketing that can be accessed through newer features.Writamvar Bugga

 In other words, digital marketing is often the next phase of the digital project, after it's been delivered.
 It falls perfectly under your digital project management umbrella, as you are now directing the execution of compelling social media and marketing campaigns for your client.
 This next phase may require specialized digital marketing project management tools.